WeAreAcademy/mark-fullstack-proj--blog/README.md

 ### Setup back-end

+This recommended setup is not different than the earlier full-stack apps, except we recomment you use [the github integration](https://devcenter.heroku.com/articles/github-integration) to deploy to heroku instead of the heroku cli.

-- Clone the starting app from this url: TODO: create and link back-end API starter app.
+- Create the starting app by using this template repo: https://github.com/WeAreAcademy/mark-fullstack-proj--starter-1
-- Create a local database: TODO: link local database setup instructions
+- Create a local database
 - Create a `.env` file, locally, based on `.env.example`.
 This will be used to configure a `DATABASE_URL` environment variable when running locally which will tell your code where the database is that it should connect to, and what username and password it should use.
-- In the terminal, run `yarn test` and ensure you see a green "PASS" indicator.
-Then use ctrl-c in the terminal to stop the tests.
+- In the terminal, run `yarn` to install the required packages.
 - In the terminal, run `yarn start:dev` and resolve any errors before proceeding.
-- Publish the project repo to github.
-Call it `blog-backend`.
+- Publish the project repo to github, call it `blog-backend`.
 - Set up deployment of your project to heroku from github:
   - https://devcenter.heroku.com/articles/github-integration
-- Provision Heroku Postgres service for your app:
+- Provision Heroku Postgres DB service for your app:
   - In the heroku dashboard for your newly added app, go to Resources, and search for and add the "add-on" called "Heroku Postgres".
 (You'll want to choose the free version, if offered)
   - Once the service appears as an add-on, click on it.
 It should take you to the database administration part of the dashboard.
 (Also accessible from https://data.heroku.com/ )
   - Choose Settings: View Credentials and copy the long `URI` value.
 This includes your database username and password so do not store it in source control.
-  - from your laptop, ensure you can connect to the remote database by running the psql command with the URI found in the credentials in the previous step.
-E.g. here's the _format_ of your command - note that we have replaced the details:
+  - from your laptop, ensure you can connect to the remote database from Postico or psql using the URI found in the credentials in the previous step.
-    `psql postgres://USER:PASS@HOST/DATABASENAME`
-  - Use this psql interface to run SQL commands to create the tables you need for you app
+  - Run SQL commands to create the tables you need for you app
   - When your app runs on heroku, it will automatically be given an environment variable, DATABASE_URL with the necessary location and credentials for connection to your database.
-- Write the code for your blog API, starting in server.ts
+- Write the code for your blog API.

 ### Setup front-end